-If you have any relational issues please contact Gravity for support 🕊
+If you have any relational issues please contact Gravity for support. 🕊

-We as community members pledge to make participation in our Commons and our community a harassment-free experience for everyone, regardless of age, personal appearance, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, race, religion, or sexual identity and orientation.
+We as community members pledge to make participation in our commons and our community a harassment-free experience for everyone, regardless of age, personal appearance, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, race, religion, or sexual identity and orientation.

-The TEC operates from a prosocial human centered perspective:
+The TEC operates from a prosocial, human centered perspective:

-Human centered - We encourage initiatives that are focused on using token engineering in an ethical manner, and strive to only create positive impact.
+Human centered - We encourage initiatives that are focused on using token engineering in an ethical manner and strive to only create positive impact.

-We hold ourselves to high standards of safety, resilience, and integrity:
+We hold ourselves to high standards of safety, resilience and integrity:

 Safety - Everyone should feel safe to be, interact and express their opinions and contributions free from any malicious reaction.

 Integrity - Honesty and consistency lead to trust, which is a core value of healthy communities.
-Our approach is to trust first, and any instances of scam, mislead, spam or defraud will be treated as a violation of this code of conduct.
+Our approach is to trust first, and any instances of scam, misleading, spam or defraud will be treated as a violation of this code of conduct.

 Open source - Ideas are meant to be shared.
 We default to using GPLv3 and Creative Commons with attribution licensing on our work, but we accept all open source licenses.

 Non-hierarchical - Everyone is encouraged to exercise their autonomy, creativity and full agency when acting in the Commons.
-Every individual is wise in their own manner and the diversity of perspectives enriches our Commons.
+Every individual is wise in their own manner, and the diversity of perspectives enriches our Commons.

-Transparent - We value individuals' efforts to act transparently, and to proactively identify their incentives, especially if there are conflicts of interest, especially when it comes to proposing, funding, work progress and other important activities involving the TE Commons.
+Transparent - We value individuals' efforts to act transparently and to proactively identify their incentives, especially if there are conflicts of interest, especially when it comes to proposing, funding, work progress and other important activities involving the TE Commons.

 Accountable - Community members are expected to be accountable for all their actions and commitments.
-Accountability brings trust and trusting in each other is critical for our success.
+Accountability brings trust, and trusting in each other is critical for our success.

 Using welcoming and inclusive language